SOUTHEASTERN ARIZONA BIRDERS GUIDE

 Just west of Sierra Vista.
 Enter the Fort from Fry Blvd., then follow the signs for 2 miles.

 NOTE: Ft.
-Huachuca is an active military installation.
-Visitor passes for US citizens are available at the front gate with a valid drivers license, vehicle registration, proof of vehicle insurance (or rental vehicle agreement).
-All passengers 16 and older must also have photo IDs.
+Huachuca is an active military installation and specific entrance requirements are enforced.
+U.S. citizens may access the post after providing photo ID for everyone over the age of 16 along with current vehicle registration and proof of vehicle insurance.
 Fort Huachuca is occasionally closed for maneuvers.
 International visitors are not permitted access, unless they are sponsored and escorted by authorized personnel.

 Located in the Coronado National Forest on the north slope of the Santa Rita Mountains, this densely wooded canyon is one of the most famous birding localities in Arizona.
 Most of the southeastern Arizona "specialties," including Elegant Trogan, can be found here. the feeding station at Santa Rita Lodge offers an easy introduction to Broad-billed hummingbirds as well as 14 other species.
 On summer evenings, Elf Owls can be seen leaving nest cavities in utility poles on lodge grounds.
 Access to high-altitude species like Flammulated Owl is by trail from the upper picnic area.
 Florida Wash in the foothills is often good for lowland species like Buff-collared Nightjar.